 Minimum thresholds are set using a numeric value that represent a point in the basin that, if exceeded, may cause undesirable results.
 Development of minimum thresholds is required at the local level using information developed in the hydrogeologic conceptual model, the description of current and historical groundwater conditions, and the water budget.

 Groundwater Sustainability Plans should set one or more measurable objective for each “sustainability indicator,” or each of the undesirable results.
-Measurable objectives should include interim milestones set at five year intervals.
+Measurable objectives should include interim milestones set at five-year intervals.
 The goal is eliminating undesirable results within 20 years of implementation of the plan (see below for definition).

-Incorporating Climate Change
+Step 5: Incorporating Climate Change